-Plants and artworks don’t only add color and aesthetic to your workspace.
+Plants and artworks don’t only add color and aesthetics to your home office.
 They play a part in affecting your performance and productivity as well.

 Putting up artworks on the walls of your workspace is a good way to add color without having to overload your desk.